 The best solution is to simply remove all the discriminatory exemptions that allow unfair treatment.

-The list of people protected by anti-discrimination law in Queensland is out of date and does not deal well with intersectionality (when a person has combination of attributes, such as an Indigenous woman).
+The list of people protected by anti-discrimination law in Queensland is out of date and does not deal well with intersectionality (when a person has a combination of attributes, such as an Indigenous woman).
 The list of people who are protected needs expanding and greater flexibility to better match the way people live and interact.

 What is the problem with the current law?